srubenking/adventofcode2025/README.md

 # Advent of Code 2025

+This is my first Advent of Code, and first year trying to take learning coding even remotely seriously.
+I thought I'd write out my thoughts about each day, but we'll see if I keep up with it.

 <details>
-  <summary>Day 1 (spoilers!)</summary>
+  <summary>Day 1</summary>

   ## Part 1
-  First attempt was a failure.
-Found that I wasn't accounting for rotations that brought the number lower than -100.

-  Fixed this but still wrong.

-  Wasn't accounting for numbers higher than 99!
-My fault for trying to do this at almost 3 in the morning.
+  First attempt was a failure since I was just simply subtracting or adding the numbers to the dial position and then "fixing" it by adding or subtracting 100.
+This obviously didn't account for when the dial was greater/less than 100/-100 (and of course I didn't account for both in my first "fix").

+  Got it eventually, but the lesson of this round was not to do this stuff at 3am.

   ## Part 2
-  Again, first attempt failed, must be not accounting for something.
+  I don't wanna talk about it.
+It works now though.

 </details>